typedb/typedb-docs/01-running-typedb/03-configuration.md

 The memory breakdown of TypeDB is the following:
 - the JVM memory: configurable when booting the server with `JAVAOPTS="-Xmx4g" typedb server`.
 This gives the JVM 4gb of memory.
 Defaults to 25% of system memory on most machines.
 - storage-layer baseline consumption: approximately 2gb.
 - storage-layer caches: this is about 2*cache size per database.
-If your `data` and `index` caches sum up to 1gb, the memory requirement is 2gb in working memory.
+If the `data` and `index` caches sum up to 1gb, the memory requirement is 2gb in working memory.
-- a scaling amount of memory in the number of cores available: approximately 0.5gb additional per core when fully utilised.
+- memory per core: approximately 0.5gb additional per core under full load.

-We can estimate the amount of memory your server will need to run a single database with these factors:
+We can estimate the amount of memory the server will need to run a single database with these factors:
 ```
 required memory = JVM memory + 2gb + 2*(configured db-caches in gb) + 0.5gb*CPUs
 ```

-So on a 4 core machine, with the default 1gb of caches, and the JVM using 4gb of ram, we compute a requirement of `4gb + 2gb + 2*1gb + 0.5*4 = 10gb`.
+So on a 4 core machine, with the default 1gb of database cache, and the JVM using 4gb of ram, we compute a requirement of `4gb + 2gb + 2*1gb + 0.5gb*4 = 10gb`.

 Each additional database will consume at least an additional amount equal to the cache requirements (in this example, an additional 2gb of memory each).